Prostate and other urologic cancers

 Prostate cancer is the second most common cancer among American men.
 Fortunately, survival rates are excellent, and new less invasive surgery and advanced treatment options offer enhanced quality of life.

-Prostate cancer affects one in every six men in the United States.
-Roughly 90% of all prostate cancers are detected in the early stages, when tumors are confined within the prostate, making the cure rate promising.
+Prostate cancer affects one in every six men in the U.S. Roughly 90% of all prostate cancers are detected in the early stages when tumors are confined within the prostate, making the cure rate promising.
 Some prostate cancers are more aggressive than others.
 If those aggressive tumors are untreated and allowed to grow, they can spread to other parts of the body, causing the cure rate to drop dramatically.

-Radiation therapy options at LG Health include brachytherapy (radioactive seeds are implanted in the prostate), intensity modulated radiation therapy (IMRT) and image guided radiation therapy (IGRT).
-The newest treatment advancement for patients at the Ann B. Barshinger Cancer Institute is TomoTherapy® Hi-Art® technology.
-TomoTherapy® is a form of IMRT that uses CT scans to map a precise, 360º dose of radiation to more precisely match the shape of the tumor while minimizing radiation exposure to surrounding healthy tissue.
+Our most advanced treatment option, TomoTherapy® Hi-Art® is a form of IMRT that uses CT scans to map a precise, 360º dose of radiation to more precisely match the shape of the tumor while minimizing radiation exposure to surrounding healthy tissue.
 TomoTherapy® treatments are more accurate than other IMRT/IGRT methods, resulting in a more precise and safer experience for patients.

-LG Health also offers patients the option of participating in clinical trials, both through private urology practices and our membership in the Penn Cancer Network.
-This provides a unique opportunity for patients to take advantage of expanded treatment options currently under study and development while also advancing cancer care.
+Patients can also participate in clinical trials, which offer a unique opportunity to take advantage of expanded treatment options currently being studied and developed, while advancing cancer care.